Cozy Peach Kitchen

 Pizza making tips

 • Use a pizza stone: This is the best way to bake a golden, firm pizza in a standard oven.
 I found my Pampered Chef pizza stone at a thrift store, but I've also used metal pizza rounds with success.
-Do note that most pizza stones need to be preheated with the oven to avoid cracking.
+Do note that most pizza stones need to be preheated at the same time as the oven to avoid cracking.
 I recommend prepping the pizza on a piece of parchment paper and transferring it to the stone when ready to bake.

-• Cook at high heat: Crank your oven up as high!
-Or at least to 500F, which is as high as most home ovens go.
-High heat creates a firm outer crust and soft inside.
+• Cook at high heat: Crank your oven up as high as it will go!
+Or at least to 500F, which is as high as most home ovens reach.
+High heat creates a firm outer crust and soft inside texture.

-• If making my homemade dough recipe, make the entire recipe and freeze half for later.
+• If making my homemade pizza dough recipe, make the entire recipe and freeze half for later.

-• Make it vegan: Shredded dairy-free mozzarella works and vegan parm both work very well here.
+• Make it vegan: Shredded dairy-free mozzarella works and vegan parmesan both work very well for tofu pizza.

 • In the past, I've made BBQ tofu pizza with caramelized onions.
 I 100% recommend doing this if you have a little bit of extra time or if you just happen to have some caramelized onions on hand (lucky you).